nurun/arduino_NFC/README.md

 Since there are so many options you may run into memory limits.
 Keeping a small buffer size, and commenting out functions you don't need for your application will help if you run into these limits.

+The files are split into 3 different sections (classes):

+The PN532 chip level supports IO bus for the I2C and SPI variants.
+The Mifare level supports generic reading and writing to Classic and Ultralight tags.
+The NDEF level supports the encoding and decoding of NDEF formatted content.